Nap of the day: best horse racing tips for the day's eight meetings

 Read these next:

-The Punt Acca: Liam Headd's three horse racing tips for Market Rasen and Newbury on ITV on Saturday
+The Punt Acca: Harry Wilson's three horse racing tips from Uttoxeter and York on Friday

 Racing Post Members' Club: subscribe for just £9.99 this summer